-If you file Chapter 7, you usually go to court for just a short 5-minute “341 Hearing”.
+If you file Chapter 7, you usually go to court for a 5-minute “341 Hearing”.
 No, your hearing is not in Room 341.
 Instead, “341” is the code section that requires you to appear at a hearing where creditors and the Trustee ask questions.
-It is normally in the federal courthouse but if there is no federal courthouse in a rural area it may use a local state courthouse.
+It usually is in the federal courthouse, but if there is no federal courthouse in a rural area, it may use a local state courthouse.
 In Lexington, it is in a bank building.

-If your petition is clear, accurate, and supported by documentation, the hearing will be very short and only last 5 minutes.
-A Chapter 7 trustee conducts the hearing to make sure your petition is accurate.
-Also, you must bring your social security card and a government photo id such as a driver’s license or passport to the hearing.
-If you don’t appear with these identifications, the hearing will be continued, or the case will be dismissed.
+If your petition is clear, accurate, and supported by documentation, the hearing will be short and only last 5 minutes.
+A Chapter 7 trustee conducts the hearing to ensure your petition is accurate.
+Also, you must bring your social security card and a government photo ID, such as a driver’s license or passport, to the hearing.
+If you don’t appear with these identifications, the trustee will reschedule the hearing, or the case will be dismissed.

 The Questions the Trustees Ask at Chapter 7 • 341 Hearings